 Advantages vs. disadvantages

-Here are the pros and cons of exploratory research:5
+Here are the pros and cons of exploratory research:

 This form of research seeks to explore a topic that has not been previously studied in-depth.
 Its results form the foundation for further studies.

-It is easy to conduct and helps give more insight into an unexplored issue.
+It is easy to conduct and gives more insight into an unexplored issue.
 It guides further studies on the subject.

 Exploratory research is a study methodology that explores an issue that has not been extensively studied in the past or a new topic or subject.